Charged particle motion and radiation in strong electromagnetic fields: Experiments

 The emitted photons also drove the creation of electron-positron pairs, via the multiphoton Breit-Wheeler process~\cite{burke.prl.1997}: in total, $106 \pm 14$ positrons were detected over a sequence of 22,000 collisions with the frequency-doubled laser, with a yield per collision $N_{+}$ that scaled with $a_0$ as $N_{+} \propto a_0^{2n}$, where $n \simeq 5.1 \pm 0.2 \text{(stat.)} \vphantom{a}^{+ 0.5}_{- 0.8} \text{(sys.)}$.
 This scaling is justified on the grounds that, in the weakly nonlinear regime $a_0 \ll 1$, the rate is expected to scale as $a_0^{2n}$, where $n$, the number of participating photons, must satisfy $n \geq 5$ to overcome the mass threshold~\cite{burke.prl.1997}.
 Since the time of this experiment, the development of theoretical frameworks that treat photon emission and pair creation as two steps of a unified `trident' process, and therefore include contributions where the intermediate photon is off-shell, has offered new insight into its results~\cite{hu.prl.2010,ilderton.prl.2011}: see \cref{sec:HigherOrderProcesses} for details.

 It is now likely that this experiment will be revisited, more than twenty years later, with a higher intensity laser.
 At SLAC~\cite{yakimenko.prab.2019}, the E320 collaboration proposes to collide the 13-GeV FACET-II electron beam with a 10-TW class laser, reaching $a_0$ up to $7$ and $\chi_e \sim 1$, and thereby exploring the ``quantum tunneling regime'' in high-order nonlinear Compton scattering and electron-driven pair creation~\cite{meuren.exhilp.2019}.
-The LUXE (Light Und XFEL Experiment) collaboration has proposed a dedicated experiment at the European XFEL~\cite{abramowicz.arxiv.2019}, in which one bunch per bunch train of the 17.5-GeV electron beam is extracted into a dedicated beamline and interaction chamber, where it either collides with a 30-TW laser, or is used to create high-energy bremsstrahlung photons which themselves collide with the laser (see \cref{fig:luxe}).
-With nonlinearity parameters of $a_0 \simeq 2$ and $\chi_e \simeq 0.4$ expected, scientific goals include exploration of nonlinear Compton scattering and $\gamma$-driven pair creation in the transition from the multiphoton to the tunneling regimes~\cite{abramowicz.arxiv.2019}.
+The LUXE (Light Und XFEL Experiment) collaboration has proposed a dedicated experiment at the European XFEL~\cite{abramowicz.arxiv.2019,abramowicz.arxiv.2021}, in which one bunch per bunch train of the 17.5-GeV electron beam is extracted into a dedicated beamline and interaction chamber, where it either collides with a 30-TW laser, or is used to create high-energy bremsstrahlung photons which themselves collide with the laser (see \cref{fig:luxe}). {(There are plans to upgrade the laser up to 300 TW at a later stage.)} With nonlinearity parameters of $a_0 \simeq 2$ and $\chi_e \simeq 0.4$ expected, scientific goals include exploration of nonlinear Compton scattering and $\gamma$-driven pair creation in the transition from the multiphoton to the tunneling regimes~\cite{abramowicz.arxiv.2019,abramowicz.arxiv.2021}.